BARLEY BRIGG NORTH-WEST MORRIS

 Latest News: Autumn 2024

-• We would love to see new dancers, no experience necessary!
-Come along on the 25th September, or subsequent Wednesday evenings
+• We would love to see new dancers, no experience necessary.
+Come along on any Wednesday evening

-You are very welcome to come and join us at a practice session from September to April, Wednesdays at 7.30pm, Yoxford Village Hall.
+You are very welcome to come and join us at a practice session from September to April, Wednesdays at 7.30pm, Yoxford Village Hall (November 20th- Badingham Village Hall).
 Everyone welcome, no previous experience necessary

 You can just turn up, but for more information and to avoid disappointment in case a session is cancelled, contact the Squire: Rob 07986 602230 squire@barleybrigg.org.uk.
 There will be tea and biscuits.